King Benjamin

 Mormon indicates that the problem of "false Christs," "false prophets, and false preachers and teachers" (Words of Mormon 1:15-16) was associated with the contention and dissensions earlier in Benjamin’s reign.
 If these false teachers were among those who were seeking to replace Benjamin as the rightful king, then his focus upon Christ as the heavenly king in his final sermon can be seen as a way to correct the erroneous ideas that had contributed to the conflicts of the past.
 For Benjamin, a proper king, leader, or teacher is one who is unselfish, who does not seek for riches or worldly power, but who unselfishly seeks to uplift and strengthen others and acknowledges, obeys, relies upon, and emulates God, our heavenly king.

 Benjamin’s words and example fostered happiness and peace among his people.
-When we read his teachings, we should seek to understand how those teachings can help us to establish greater happiness in our families and communities today.
+As you read his teachings, seek to understand how those teachings can help you to establish greater happiness in your family and communities today.
 Benjamin’s words and teachings can help us avoid the traps of false examples of leadership and emulate the pattern set by Jesus Christ.

 King Benjamin and the Poor